martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 This could be done in a naive manner by replicating the TLS messages as HTTP/2 frames on each stream.
 However, this would create needless redundancy between streams and require frequent expensive signing operations.
-Instead, TLS Exported Authenticators [I-D.sullivan-tls-exported-authenticator] are exchanged on stream zero and the on-stream frames incorporate them by reference as needed.
+Instead, TLS Exported Authenticators [I-D.ietf-tls-exported-authenticator] are exchanged on stream zero and the on-stream frames incorporate them by reference as needed.

 TLS Exported Authenticators are structured messages that can be exported by